winding-lines/notes/content/notes/python-packages.md

 ## Intro

+For an overview of installing packages in python head over to the [tutorial](https://packaging.python.org/tutorials/installing-packages).

-As per the (documentation)[https://pip.pypa.io/en/stable/] pip is taking the following steps:
+As per the [documentation](https://pip.pypa.io/en/stable/) pip is taking the following steps:

 1. Identify the base requirements.
 The user supplied arguments are processed here.